ozzyaaron/testing_presentation_1/presentation.md

 * I'm suggesting we focus primarily on Cucumber testing
 * It's full stack so bang for buck is great.
 * It's easier to understand.
-* Also do some model and controller tests as appropriate.
+* Also do some model and controller tests as appropriate - using RSpec.
 * Big IMPACT with little effort!
+* Money creation paths - user signup, activities, planning, supplier features
+* Money retention paths - reporting, messaging, weather, etc

 !